On the Existence of "Maia variables": Discussion of individual stars

 \subsection{Stars between the SPB and $\delta$ Scuti strips}

 TIC 64774351 = HD 204905: the frequency spectrum of this star changed between the Sector 15/16 and 56/57 observations, but the range of dominating frequencies remained around 4 -- 5\,d$^{-1}$.
 The Fourier Transform contains peaks between 1 -- 31\,d$^{-1}$ that do not appear to cluster in groups.
-However, a closer look reveals that the higher frequencies can in almost all cases be explained by combinations of lower frequencies.
+However, a closer look reveals that the higher frequencies can in all cases be explained by combinations of lower frequencies, with these few base frequencies located in the g mode domain.
 We therefore surmise that this star is related to those with frequency groupings.
-The high frequency signals are then not intrinsic normal modes of pulsation but combination frequencies.
+The high-frequency signals are then not intrinsic normal modes of pulsation but combination frequencies.

 TIC 26369887 = HD 222142: there is a frequency group between 3.05--3.5\,d$^{-1}$ that, together with a single frequency of 2.47\,d$^{-1}$, appears to form all other observed frequencies by linear combinations.
 This object then is a very cool SPB star.
 Its rapid rotation could have an influence on pulsational excitation.
 There are no high frequencies that would make this object a "Maia" candidate.